When Judah and Israel Were One

 The Kingdom of Israel and the Kingdom of Judah

 In that day, there was a great dispute in Israel, the nation chosen by God, about who was to become king.
-Two tribes, Judah and Benjamin, did not agree with the proposed king of Israel, Rehoboam.
+Rehoboam, Solomon’s son, was rightful heir to the throne and reigned after Solomon’s death.
+Jeroboam was a servant who rebelled against Solomon.

-The northern 10 tribes remained one people group and kept the name of Israel.
+The northern 10 tribes kept the name of Israel.
 The once unified tribes of Jacob were now two nations.
 They were two houses, or two brothers if you will, that had become enemies.

 The prophets wept over her fate.
 They were a people of God after all.
 But their pride and hunger for power took over.